Greek

 At the center of Wabash College’s curriculum since its founding, Classics is the interdisciplinary study of the history, art, archaeology, mythology, languages and literature of ancient Greece and Rome.
 The Classics Department offers students two approaches to the study of antiquity.
 First, students can study Greek and Latin language and literature.
 Second, students can explore Greece and Rome in non-language courses falling into the broad categories of ancient literature, ancient history, and art and archaeology.

 If students wish to pursue their studies of the ancient world more deeply, they can major or minor in any of three areas: Greek, Latin, and Classical Civilization.
-The Classics Department encourages students interested in Greece and Rome to experience its physical remains directly through study abroad and immersion trips.
+The Classics Department encourages students interested in Greece and Rome to experience its physical remains directly through study abroad and immersion courses.

 Background Credit